MEDICAL FACT SHEET:

 What would I do different knowing what I know now?

-Before committing to ANYTHING, I would get a biopsy and have a simple IHC test to establish an MSI- High and PD-L1 status.
+What would I do different ?
+Before committing to ANY treatment, I would obtain a biopsy and have a simple IHC test to establish an MSI- High and PD-L1 status.
 Although at the time I had never heard of any of this – I do now!
 I was MSi-high and PD-L1 positive which meant I could have avoided ALL those dangerous life threatening surgeries followed by Chemotherapies – that is what my rear vision mirror has revealed.

 What I think I did well…